 |Care||Machine wash cold on delicate cycle, & lay flat to dry|

 Since 1992, Swan Island Company has been handcrafting blankets, throws, and baby blankets from organic wool and cotton.
 The fiber is mostly from New England farms, and the yarn is hand-dyed.
 Swan Island Co. offers optional monogramming, up to 10 letters on several of their blankets.

 What We Like and Don’t Like About Swan Island Company Wool Blankets

 A luxurious, all-natural mid-weight blanket will make you feel right at home.
 Hand-dyed yarns give this luxurious blanket its stunning hues.
-Their lightweight yet cozy design is made with eco-friendly EcoWash Merino wool and organic American cotton.
+Their lightweight and cozy design is made with eco-friendly EcoWash Merino wool and American organic cotton.
 Embroidered edges are double-stitched for a clean, graphic appearance, and they’re washable at home for your convenience.